 What is a Hiatal Hernia?

-Get Your GERD Examined Today
+Get Examined by GERD Surgeon Today

 Dr. Anthony Pozzessere is a Bergen County, New Jersey-based practitioner who has had many years of experience performing robot-assisted surgery, which has resulted in less pain, quicker recovery, shorter stay, and patient satisfaction.
 His thorough knowledge of the body and about the use of robot-assisted surgery has allowed him to accomplish hundreds of surgeries to help his patients.